Battle of Trebbia (1799): Battle

-Tidone River - 17 June
+Tidone River – 17 June

 The Tidone River runs north into the Po west of Piacenza.
 With steep banks 2 to 3 metres high and a width of about 100 m, the stream has some defensive value.
 Like the Tidone, the bed of the Trebbia is filled with white stones.
 On 17 June at 8:00 am the French opened their attack against Ott's positions behind the Tidone.
 On hand were a total of 18,700 soldiers including Salme's Advance Guard.
 The French divisions were deployed with Victor on the right, Rusca in the center and Dombrowski on the left.
 Because of the wounds he sustained at Modena, MacDonald was bedridden in the village of Borgo San Antonio to the west of Piacenza.
 As senior officer Victor should have assumed tactical control of the fight, but he stayed in Piacenza, resulting in poor coordination of the French effort.
-Nevertheless, the determined initial assault ousted the D'Aspre Jägers from their west-bank positions in the hamlets of Agazzino, Pontetidone and Veratto di Sopra.
+Nevertheless, the determined initial assault ousted the d'Aspré Jägers from their west-bank positions in the hamlets of Agazzino, Pontetidone and Veratto di Sopra.
 As Dombrowski's troops mounted a flank attack to the south, the troops of Victor's division fought their way to the village of Sarmato where they were held up by an Austrian artillery battery and two battalions of the Nádasdy Regiment.
 Chasteler was with Ott when the French attack started.
 He urged Ott to hold as long as possible and went back to find that his task force was hurrying on its way.
 At 1:00 pm Chasteler's men arrived and were thrown into the fight.
 Nevertheless, at 3:00 pm the French overran both Sarmato and its defending battery, forcing Ott's troops back to a position in front of Castel San Giovanni.